 If the golf course is a big reason you want to buy there, play a round or two to see if it matches your game and is as well cared for as you would expect.

-Condos are close quarters, so issues such as blaring music, screaming kids and barking dogs can become unbearable.
+Condos are close quarters, so issues like blaring music, screaming kids and barking dogs can become unbearable.
 Spend some time in the condo itself to see how much noise comes from surrounding units.

-These are all nasty surprises you want to avoid, and don’t have to put up with, in this market.
+These are nasty surprises you want to avoid.